 Large quantities of associated natural gas are produced as a result of this oil production.
 Historically natural gas was seen as a useless by-product as it was prohibitively expensive to harvest.
 However, with improved technologies natural gas now accounts for 22 percent of the world's energy consumption and demand is growing.

 An environmentally-friendly and efficient energy source, natural gas is the cleanest-burning fossil fuel, producing lower levels of greenhouse gas emissions than fuels such as coal and oil.
 Natural gas is also one of the most economical energy sources.
 Fuels made from natural gas are used to power electric generators, heat buildings, run cars and can be used as a raw material in many consumer plastics products.

 With an expected life of at least 30 years Angola LNG draws its gas supply from a diverse range of sources.
-The primary source will initially be associated gas from offshore oil operations in Blocks 15, 17, and 18.
-This will be followed by connecting Blocks 0 and 14, and in time Blocks 31 and 32.
+The primary source was initially associated gas from offshore oil operations in Blocks 15, 17, and 18.
+This was followed by connecting Blocks 0 and 14, Block 31 and 32.
 Angola LNG will also develop and produce non-associated gas as needed from dedicated gas discoveries within Blocks 1 and 2.

 Angola LNG’s use of associated gas as a primary feed source is unlike other LNG projects which tend to use non associated gas.
 As a result the plant significantly contributes to the elimination of gas flaring in Angola, allowing for the development of offshore oil reserves in an environmentally sustainable manner.